zhenging/pols202/notes/03/03_political_culture_and_ideology_constitution.md

 ##### A Constitutional Convention is Called
 The Dilemma:
 1\.
 The fear of government being too strong. (power abuse by the British Crown) 2\.
 The concerns of government being too week.
-(Shays’s Rebellion)
+(Shays's Rebellion)

 ##### Constitutional Debates:
 + National Government Power vs. State Government Power Debate